 If you decide to join our fellowship as a member, we encourage another step along the Get Connected path.
 We ask all of our adult new members to attend the regularly scheduled New Member Orientation.
 Whether you are a new Christian believer or a seasoned saint, regardless of your prior church background, we ask that you come to this important class.

 The Orientation class differs from Dinner With the Pastor, so you will need to attend both meetings (one before you join and one after you join).
 A family lunch meal is served for the Orientation meeting.
-The next New Member Orientation is scheduled for March 2, (10 am - 1:30 pm).
-To make reservations (required) for the next New Member Orientation, please contact Melissa Fernandez.
+The next New Member Orientation is scheduled for September 27, (10 am - 1:30 pm).
+To make reservations (required) for the next New Member Orientation, please contact Ann Perry.

 We are delighted that God has led you to attend FBC Garland and consider membership in our fellowship.
 We believe you are not here by chance, but that God has led you here for a purpose.
 For that reason, we offer this process for informing and orienting you to our church, its ministries, beliefs, and practices.
 We pray that God will bless you and draw you closer to Himself as you seek Him and His direction.

 Assimilation and Orientation (an overview) - How the pieces of the puzzle fit together

 The evangelism and discipleship roles of a church can be compared with the maternity ward of a hospital.
 In a maternity ward, new babies are carefully and lovingly introduced to their new world.
 Careful attention is given to ensure the newborns are healthy and ready for their life outside the womb.
 In the same way, a church is tasked with giving careful, nurturing attention to newborn believers in Christ.
 The time following their conversion is critical to healthy spiritual living.
 Two key parts of this task are assimilation of new believers and orientation of new church members (not to be confused with salvation).